-Learn how bees, birds, bats, beetles, butterflies and other pollinators that don’t begin with the letter B sustain plant communities through pollination.
-Students will examine plants adaptations and which traits attract different pollinators.
+Learn how bees, birds, bats, beetles, butterflies and other pollinators sustain plant communities through pollination.
+Students will examine biodiversity, plant adaptations and traits that attract different pollinators.
 Students will also learn about the importance of reducing the decline of pollinator populations.
-STEM is incorporated in activity.

 Ponder This: Cantigny Ponds and Human Impact

-During this study of life in Cantigny’s ponds, students will explore biodiversity, biotic and abiotic factors in an aquatic ecosystem.
-Important topics covered through will include water quality, native plants and soil erosion, the water cycle, water sheds, water filtration, and the importance of keeping earth’s bodies of water healthy and clean.
-STEM is incorporated in activity.
+During this study of life in Cantigny’s ponds, students will explore biodiversity as well as biotic and abiotic factors in an aquatic ecosystem.
+They will use problem-solving skills and teamwork to develop a system for providing clean water.
+Topics covered will include the water cycle, native plants and soil erosion, water quality, water sheds, water filtration, and human impact and roles in keeping earth’s bodies of water healthy and clean.

-Engage your students’ natural capacity for wonder at Cantigny Park for a nature-themed field trip.
-Developmentally appropriate and engaging nature-based crafts and activities are offered in addition to creative play and movement in the park’s natural spaces.
-Nature programs can be customized to fit your students’ needs.
+Engage your students’ natural capacity for wonder at Cantigny Park with a customized nature-based field trip program.
+Developmentally appropriate and engaging hands-on activities and crafts are offered in addition to creative play and movement in the park’s natural spaces.
+Nature programs can be customized to fit your groups’ needs and interests.